githubnemo/goto-tool/README.md

 	/my/very/long/path/to/my/project$ ls
 	...

-Go to a directory relativ to the path:
+Go to a directory relative to the path:

 	~$ goto project subdir/anotherSubdir
 	/my/very/long/path/to/my/project/subdir/anotherSubdir$ ls